g3n3r6l-g3st6lt/Mo-MDM/Process/Journal.md

 - **Pivotal points** → major decision moments / open-mindedness nodes.
 - **MazeEnd chasing start** → consequences, closure, or future states folding back on initial conditions.

-This overview should give new readers (including future you) a quick mental model of how MazeX is structured both technically and conceptually.